Gmanlove/Budget-app/README.md

 # 📖 Budget App <a name="about-project"></a>

 > The **Budget App** is a classic example of a budget website, that helps you keep track of your expenses.It provides a user-friendly interface that allows individuals to record their expenses in different categories and track them over time.
-The app is built using Ruby on Rails
+The app is built using Ruby on Rails and postgrel database

 ## 🛠 Built With <a name="built-with"></a>